thejollyroger1/openstack-guest-agents-unix/tools/tester/README.md

 ## nova-agent's Tester

-[W.I.P.]

-Broken Support for: FreeBSD, Gentoo, OpenSUSE (issue with: Fabric)

-* The test-script currently require Python2.6+.
-Because some old images can't be upgraded to it the test will need to be made backward compatible.
-* install_package() need to be fixed for any distro which doesn't have Python already (only FreeBSD for now)
-* refactor nova-agent testing to a pluggable arch. to ease-up cloud-init adaptation

----

 It's a libcloud and fabric based utility to create an instance for each supported image type.

 Then prepare BINTARs on CentOS and FreeBSD.